karadikid/landing-zone/test-environment-setup/README.md

 https://github.com/chef/train/pull/286

-As a workaround, you can run Inspec in an interactive shell:
+As a workaround, you can run Inspec in an interactive shell.
+If necessary, replace `us-east-1` with the appropriate region.

     $ cat validate.rb | inspec shell -t aws://us-east-1